 2. Through dApp/smart contracts as compared to a custom blockchain

 A dapp can be launched as crypto wallets, crypto-tokens, or virtually for any other service.
-There are many more application of dapps beyond crypto such as launching p2p payments for your business, launching p2p data-sharing, p2p social media, exchange and trading dapps, digital identity, dapps for price tracking and asset management, etc.
+There is much more application of dapps beyond crypto such as launching p2p payments for your business, launching p2p data-sharing, p2p social media, exchange and trading dapps, digital identity, dapps for price tracking and asset management, etc.

 These choices may depend on a company's use case for blockchain as their preferences.